Conder-Gordon walk directions

 Parking - Carparks at the Lanyon Marketplace shopping centre

-Dog friendly café - One café with outdoor tables at the shopping centre
+Dog friendly café - Our pick Black and White Espresso at the Lanyon Marketplace shopping centre

 Public toilets - Inside the Lanyon Marketplace and at Point Hut Pond District Park